-Other resources and initiatives include
+Other resources include

 dbpeds.org.
 Resources for health professionals about child development and behavior, especially in the medical setting.
 Includes forms, checklists, and other screening tools; online tutorials; and articles to support improvement in developmental and behavioral screening, surveillance, and identification of disabilities.

 Healthy Foster Care America.
 Information about the range of health care issues and needs of children and adolescents in foster care, including mental and behavioral health.
 Resources include facts, statistics, policy statements, advocacy information, and a library of materials.

 - Bazelon Center for Mental Health Law.
 Legislative news, fact sheets, and reports about coordinating systems of care for children and adolescents with emotional, behavioral, and mental health challenges that support families and enable children to become successful adults.
 The center works to advance and preserve the rights of people with mental health challenges and developmental disabilities.